Step back in time

 Archers show how they they shot the English longbow in victories such as Crecy, Poitiers and Agincourt.
 See how accurate the yew longbow is and how quickly they can loose arrows at their enemies.
 A stunning display of archery to entertain all.

-Two armoured knights with bright heraldry battle each other
+Two knights in armour and bright heraldry battle each other in a knights tournament

 Combat Tournament